This page provides an overview of the Requester Pays feature for Cloud Storage. To learn how to set up and use this feature, see Using Requester Pays.

 as the project to bill for the request.
 If

 my-project also contains a bucket

 from which you perform downloads, your bill only shows the total charges

 for your combined downloads.
 It does not distinguish between the downloads

 from your own bucket and those from the Requester Pays bucket.

-If you wish to distinguish between charges from your own buckets and charges from including billing projects in your requests, you should create a project that contains no buckets: this project is thus dedicated to making requests to other buckets, such as those with Requester Pays enabled.
+If you wish to distinguish between charges from your own Cloud Storage resources and charges from including billing projects in your requests, you should create a project that contains no Cloud Storage resources: this project is thus dedicated to making requests to resources in other projects, such as Requester Pays buckets.